Dominion: Definition

 Use of dominion to refer to a particular territory within the British Empire dates back to the 16th century and was sometimes used to describe Wales from 1535 to around 1800: for instance, the Laws in Wales Act 1535 applies to "the Dominion, Principality and Country of Wales".
 Dominion, as an official title, was conferred on the Colony of Virginia about 1660 and on the Dominion of New England in 1686.

 Under the British North America Act 1867, the partially self-governing colonies of British North America were united into the Dominion of Canada.
-The new federal and provincial governments split considerable local powers, but Britain retained overall legislative supremacy.
-At the Colonial Conference of 1907, the self-governing polities of Canada and the Commonwealth of Australia were referred to collectively as Dominions for the first time.
-Two other self-governing colonies—New Zealand and Newfoundland—were granted the status of Dominion in the same year.
+The new federal and provincial governments split considerable local powers, but Britain retained legislative supremacy, controlled trade, and international policy.
+At the 1907 Imperial Conference, the self-governing polities of Canada and the Commonwealth of Australia were referred to collectively as Dominions for the first time.
+Two other self-governing colonies—New Zealand and Newfoundland—were referred to as dominions later that same year.
 These were followed by the Union of South Africa in 1910.
 The Order in Council annexing the island of Cyprus in 1914 declared that, from 5 November 1914, the island "shall be annexed to and form part of His Majesty's dominions".
+Nonetheless, the dominions entered World War I as part of the British Empire and not as separate sovereign states.

-Dominion status was formally accorded to Canada, Australia, New Zealand, Newfoundland, South Africa, and the Irish Free State at the 1926 Imperial Conference to designate "autonomous communities within the British Empire, equal in status, in no way subordinate one to another in any aspect of their domestic or external affairs, though united by a common allegiance to the Crown and freely associated as members of the British Commonwealth of Nations".
+Dominion status was formally accorded to Australia, Canada, the Irish Free State, New Zealand, Newfoundland, and South Africa and at the 1926 Imperial Conference to designate "autonomous communities within the British Empire, equal in status, in no way subordinate one to another in any aspect of their domestic or external affairs, though united by a common allegiance to the Crown and freely associated as members of the British Commonwealth of Nations".